rota1001/kernel-rootkit/README.md

 - Create a minimal Live USB with one click

   This provides a shell script to create a minimal Live USB to implant the rootkit.

+- User Interface for implanting rootkit

+  This provides users with a shell script to choose what disk partition they want to implant the rootkit to.
 ## Reference
 - [drow](https://github.com/zznop/drow): static code ELF injection
 - [rooty](https://github.com/jermeyyy/rooty): Hook with writing shellcode